Mylène Farmer

-Mylène Jeanne Gautier (/fr/; born 12 September 1961), known professionally as Mylène Farmer (/fr/), is a French singer and songwriter.
+Mylène Jeanne Gautier (/fr/; born 12 September 1961), known professionally as Mylène Farmer (/fr/), is a French singer-songwriter and record producer.
 Having sold more than 35 million records worldwide, she is among the most successful recording artists of all time in France, where she holds the record for the most number one hit singles, with twenty-one – eight of which were consecutive.

 Born in Pierrefonds, Quebec, Canada (a former city now part of the Montreal borough of Pierrefonds-Roxboro), to French parents, the family soon relocated to Chaville, near Paris, where Farmer pursued a career in modelling and acting.
 She later gained prominence as a recording artist with the release of her debut single "Maman a tort" in 1984.
 In 1988, she released her second studio album, Ainsi soit je..., which sold 1.5 million copies in France.
 The album spawned Farmer's first number one on the French singles chart, "Pourvu qu'elles soient douces".
 Her third studio album, L'autre..., sold two million copies, becoming Farmer's best-selling album to date.
 Its lead single, "Désenchantée", became Farmer's most successful single, and is often described as her signature song.

 Departing from the synth-pop and Europop soundscape of her first albums, Farmer reinvented her musical style with the release of her fourth studio album, Anamorphosée, in 1995.
 Recorded in the United States, the album features more live instrumentation and shows rock and R&B-oriented influences.
 Her fifth studio album, Innamoramento, was released in 1999, featuring more electronic influences.
 In the second part of the 2000s, Farmer continued exploring a range of genres on her albums, namely acoustic pop music on Avant que l'ombre... and electronica on Point de suture.